 The park also has a playground, a few small ponds, and a variety of trees that provide shade on hot days.

-Uhuru Park has a serene atmosphere and lovely landscaping and is situated right in the city’s heart.
+Uhuru Park has a serene atmosphere and lovely landscaping and is right in the city’s heart.
 It’s a great place to bring a blanket and picnic lunch while enjoying the views.

 7. Uhuru Gardens Memorial Park